GDQuest/website/content/tutorial/godot/2d/anchor-camera/index.md

-+++
+---
+author: raformatico
+coAuthors:
+- nathan
+date: "2020-10-25T00:00:00-06:00"
-title = "Dynamic camera targets" description = "Learn to code a camera that dynamically and smoothly follows the player or anchors to specific areas." author = "raformatico" coAuthors = ["nathan"]
+description: Learn to code a camera that dynamically and smoothly follows the player or anchors to specific areas.

-date = 2020-10-25
+difficulty: intermediate
+keywords:
+- godot camera anchor
+- 2d camera
+title: Dynamic camera targets
-weight = 5
+weight: 5

-difficulty = "intermediate"
-keywords = ["godot camera anchor", "2d camera"]
-+++
+---

 In this tutorial, you will learn to make the camera dynamically switch between following a character and anchoring to a given location.
 You will: